Ladies versus Butlers!: Servant-ed class

 A clumsy maid at the academy who causes Akiharu much trouble.
-She has an older sister, Saori, in upper-ed.
+Her older sister, Saori, works at the upper-ed.
 She used to be in upper-ed herself, but because of her family falling on hard times, she was forced to transfer to servant-ed.
 She is very inept at the tasks typically required of a maid and usually ends up making a mess of things.